cyclejs-community/redux-cycles/README.md

   This means that all the logic caused by a particular action is located in one place... which doesn't do the readability a favor.
   It also means cross-cutting concerns like analytics get spread out across many files and functions.

-  Redux-cycles, instead, joins redux-saga and redux-observable in allowing you to respond to actions reactively.
+  Redux-cycles, instead, joins redux-saga and redux-observable in allowing you to respond to any action without embedding all your logic inside an action creator.

 * **Declarative side-effects.**